Frequently asked CCNA Interview Questions and Answers:

 Q #5) What is a Switch and why we are using Switches?

-Ans: Switch is used to receive the signal to create a frame.
+Answer: Switch is used to receive the signal to create a frame.
 It forwards the packets between various LAN segments.
-It supports packet control when the data is sent to Data Link layer or Network layer of the OSI model.
+It supports packet control when the data is sent to the Data Link layer or Network layer of the OSI model.

-While sending packets, a signal gets enabled and gets accessed by reading the destination address and forwards the frame to appropriate frame, hence we use switches.
+While sending packets, the signal gets enabled and can be accessed by reading the destination address and forwards the frame to the appropriate frame, hence we use switches.

 Q #6) What are Routers?

 Answer: Routing is the process to find the path on which the information or data can pass from the source to its destination.
 The device by which routing is done is called Routers.

 Q #7) What is the difference between Switch, Routers, and Hub?